beto-aveiga/lullabotnpr/README.txt

      on a per-node basis.
 If a node's mapped 'Push flag' is in any way truthy, it will be pushed to the API.
 If not, it won't.
 The same goes for the 'NPR One flag'.
+  8) Title, teaser, and body will automatically be mapped to the corresponding NPRML elements.